-The poor old brown gene only gets to be in charge if it is paired with another brown gene – like this ->(bb).
-So for a chocolate Lab puppy to be born, he needs to have those two chocolate genes, one is not enough.
-However, a black Labrador can sneakily carry a brown gene (Bb) and pass it along to his children.
-This is how the color brown can and did remain hidden in generation after generation of black Labradors.
+The brown gene only gets to be in charge if it is paired with another brown gene.
+But a black Labrador can sneakily carry a brown gene (Bb) and pass it along to his children.
+This is how the color brown can remain hidden in generation after generation of black Labradors.

 When did Chocolate Labs become Popular?